olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 ---
 ![](/images/992382641_115bd44a2d_c.jpg)

 _Note: this isn't an article about redirect loops, nor encompassing of all types of crawl traps.
-This is a niche case study, enjoy._
+This is a niche case study of my own experiences, enjoy._

-For the inaugural post, I want to explore the plight of infinite pages and crawl traps.
-A topic that's been covered numerous times before (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some particularly handy guides), yet I've
+For the inaugural post, I want to explore infinite pages and crawl traps: a topic that's been covered numerous times before (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some handy in-depth guides).
+Yet, having dealt with this issue on multiple occasions, I perhaps have a modicum of authority on the matter and feel it's worth shedding further light on what worked/didn't work from a personal standpoint.

- the circumstances surrounding my own experiences were similar in nature on two different sites...

-For the inaugural post, I want to explore an unexpected issue that's cropped up on a couple of sites I've worked on in recent times.
-Each of which were the result of code changes introduced during site re-designs.
+The two times I got caught in crawl traps were the result of code changes introduced during site re-designs.
 The first instance happened on a section of a site that migrated to a new CMS.
-The other occurred after a client updated to a custom Wordpress theme.
+The other occurred after an entire site was migrated to a custom Wordpress theme.
 Here I'll largely be concentrating on the former.

+## Finding a needle in a haystack

+After going live with new landing pages on a new headless CMS, changes to the relative linking logic presented unexpected bugs to how parameter URLs were handled within the navigation.

+The twist here is that parameterisation wasn't an intended feature on these pages and was therefore completely overlooked in the build/staging process.
+Neither I or the engineers anticipated the issue cropping up.

-Changes to the internal linking logic presented unexpected bugs to how parameterisation was handled within the navigation.
-Attempting to access internal links from certain parameterised URL variants would append the new URL path to the relative link.
-Rather than simply directing to a new page, you end up with a seemingly infinite generation of URLs that looks something like:
+Attempting to access internal links from certain parameterised URL variants would append the new URL path to the existing one.
+To illustrate, rather than simply directing to a new page you end up with a seemingly infinite generation of URLs like this:

 Root parameter...

 > /category/?random_parameter=wtf

-navigates to internal link...
+navigate to internal link...

 > /category/?random_parameter=wtf/london/